-If you have three or more children and a low tax bill, you may need IRS Form 8812 to claim all of your child tax credit.
-Here are the details.
+If you have children and a low tax bill, you may need IRS Form 8812 to claim all of your Child Tax Credit.

 Qualifying children requirement

 Before you can claim the Additional Child Tax Credit on Form 8812, you'll need to evaluate whether your dependents meet all qualifying child requirements of the original Child Tax Credit.
 The child can be your: